 Crochet the head

-You will begin the project by crochet the head in a continuous round.
+You will begin the project by crocheting the head in a continuous round.
 Grab your brown yarn and crochet hook H (5.00 mm).
-I typically begin my rounds with a chain, but if you prefer to begin with a magic circle that is perfectly fine.
+I typically begin my rounds with a chain, but if you prefer to begin with a magic circle, that is perfectly fine.

 Round 1: Ch 2, in 2nd ch from hook (or 1st ch made) work 7sc, do NOT join